microsofthackathons/jawk/README.md

 17. Divide by 0 needs to print an error (tests for this will probably need to be bespoke)

 ## License
-GPLv2. libjit is licensed under GPLv2 and thus this project as well.
+GNU Libjit is GPLv2.
+Code written during the hackathon is not licensed.

 ## Running the tests